 This has been a core tenet of ours since we started our company many years ago—to do what is right for our family of customers.
 That means continually ensuring we’re best-in-class and establishing standards more stringent than the industry requires of us.
-Earlier this year, the U.S. Hemp Authority announced its U.S. Hemp Authority™ certification program.
+In late 2018, the U.S. Hemp Authority announced its U.S. Hemp Authority™ certification program.
+To make shopping for hemp products easier, there’s now a seal of approval for companies and their products that meet the stringent standards of the U.S. Hemp Authority™ and pass a third-party audit.
 The U.S. Hemp Authority explains:

 “This is an initiative to provide high standards, best practices and self-regulation, giving confidence to consumers and law enforcement that hemp products are safe and legal.
 It is an effort funded by the U.S. Hemp Roundtable and joined by organizations such as the Hemp Industries Association, industry-leading firms, top-tier testing laboratories and quality assessors who developed comprehensive guidance for growers and processors of hemp.”

 Dr. Gupta and the experts he interviewed from Consumer Reports and academic institutions suggested requesting a Certificate of Analysis (CoA) from a third-party source for all CBD products you intend to consume.
 We agree!
-These tests are incredibly important because hemp is a remediation crop, meaning anything that touches the crop has the potential to appear in final products produced from it.
+These tests are incredibly important because hemp is a remediation crop, meaning anything that touches the crop has the potential to appear in the final products produced from it.
 Consider this: if harmful pesticides, herbicides, and fungicides are used in the vicinity of hemp cultivation (like glyphosate), your CBD oil could have residual chemicals in it.

 When you open a CoA, you’re going to see a lot of information.
 Let’s start at the top: